Geomorphology in Python

 - GUI: PyQt5 app with OpenGL 3D preview, parameter controls, and progress feedback.

-- IO: import heightmaps, export heightmaps + masks (PNG 8/16, TIFF 32), flow/watershed/deposition maps.
+- I/O: import heightmaps, export heightmaps + masks (PNG 8/16, TIFF 32), flow/watershed/deposition maps.

 - Produced an end‑to‑end tool for generating and exporting realistic terrain data.